Structured Content: What It Is and Why It Matters

 Many enterprises are also adopting headless CMS platforms that enable them to publish content to different front ends.
 Content is stored in a repository and can be adapted to different channels and delivered via APIs.
 Whereas traditional CMS platforms typically rely on unstructured content, many headless CMSs leverage structured content to create an omnichannel experience.

-The benefits of structured content
+What are the benefits of structured content?

 For enterprises that incorporate a structured content strategy, there are several benefits that can be realized.